 For a Virginia court to hear a divorce case, one or both spouses must have lived in Virginia for at least six months.
-This requirement applies to everyone, including service members that are detailed to units that have a home base or home port in Virginia.
+This requirement applies to everyone, including service members detailed to units with a home base or home port in Virginia.
 If you just moved to Virginia, you must wait at least six months before filing for divorce.

 - Virginia Divorce Waiting Period

 Most cases require a one-year waiting period before the judge can finalize the divorce.
-But in some cases, petitioners can allege that there are grounds to allow divorce with only a six-month waiting period or no waiting period at all.
+But in some cases, petitioners can allege that there are grounds to allow divorce with only a six-month or no waiting period.
 Examples include:

 - Adultery — no waiting period